coffee-fueled-dev/statespace/packages/core/README.md

 ## **✨ Key Concepts**

-- **Bijective Encoding (Lehmer Encoding):** At its heart, this library uses a bijective encoding method (like Lehmer encoding) to represent each unique system state as a compact, sortable integer or string.
+- **Bijective Encoding:** At its heart, this library uses bijective encoding method to represent each unique system state as a compact, sortable integer or string.
 This is crucial for efficient state-space exploration, as it allows for fast lookups and avoids redundant computations for previously visited states.
 - **Declarative Transition Rules:** The system's dynamics are defined by a set of declarative TransitionRule objects.
 Each rule contains a constraint (the preconditions for a state transition) and an effect (the resulting changes to the state).
 - **Built-in Validation:** The library leverages zod for robust runtime validation, ensuring that every state change conforms to your defined schema, preventing invalid system configurations.
 - **Efficient Search Algorithms:** The core provides implementations of BFS and a configurable A\* search to efficiently navigate the state graph and find optimal paths.